ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

 > [!NOTE]
 > If the build fails due to authentication, you may need to authenticate to GitHub Packages.
-> Create a Github Personal Access Token with the scope `read:packages` [here](https://github.com/settings/tokens/new?scopes=read:packages&description=ReVanced) and add your token to ~/.gradle/gradle.properties.
-If gradle.properties does not exist, you can create it.
+> Create a personal access tokens with the scope `read:packages` [here](https://github.com/settings/tokens/new?scopes=read:packages&description=ReVanced) and add your token to ~/.gradle/gradle.properties.
+Create the file if it does not exist.
 >
 > Example `gradle.properties` file:
 >